 By Bicycle: Bike racks are located at the rear of the building, designed by Fabien Cappello as part of the Stanley Picker Gallery Fellowship.

 The Museum is located over four floors.
 There are 78 steps to the top floor, which is accessed via a narrow staircase.
 Please note that there are changes in the level of the steps, though we do have metal handrails on the steps to the first and second floors.
 The museum currently has no wheelchair accessible toilets.
 We apologise that we are unable to offer full access for all physical abilities at this time.
 Kingston University is working to improve access for all visitors.
 Please feel free to contact us if you have any questions in advance of your visit.

 Dorich House Museum relies on your support for the venue to flourish.
-You can help us directly by contributing a donation via contactless card payment during your visit to the museum.
+You can help us directly by contributing a donation via cash or card payment during your visit to the museum.